Skip to main content

 Growth Hormone Peptide Therapy

-For adults seeking to address age-related decline in (somatopause), peptide therapies offer a sophisticated approach.
+For adults seeking to address age-related decline in growth hormone (somatopause), peptide therapies offer a sophisticated approach.
 These peptides are secretagogues, meaning they stimulate the pituitary gland to produce and release its own growth hormone in a manner that mimics the body’s natural rhythms.
 This approach is considered a more physiological alternative to direct administration of synthetic growth hormone.

 The following table compares some of the key peptides used in these protocols: